-ACCEPTABLE WASTE CATEGORIES (BENCHMARK TABLES BM 21, 22 & 23)
+ACCEPTABLE WASTE CATEGORIES (BENCHMARK TABLES BM 21, 22 & 23) LANDFILLING ONLY

-The MPC/WTF Operator/Site Owner will ensure that only acceptable wastes are transported on to the site for either landfilling or recycling purposes.
+The MPC/WTF Operator/Site Manager will ensure that only acceptable wastes are transported on to the site for either landfilling or recycling purposes.

-Should the load contain chemicals or hazardous material the DECCW will be informed of the nature of the load and the carrier's details including registration of the vehicle and the proposed destination (if known).
+Should the load contain chemicals or hazardous material the NSW EPA will be informed of the nature of the load and the carrier's details including registration of the vehicle and the proposed destination (if known).

-Acceptable wastes include:-
+Acceptable wastes for Landfilling Only include:-

-- Wastes, excluding putrescible wastes, that are assessed to be inert waste or solid waste following the technical assessment procedure outlined in Technical Appendix 1 of the Environmental Guidelines: Assessment, Classification & Management of Liquid & Non-Liquid Wastes (DECCW, 1999) - Waste as specified as inert waste or solid waste as defined in Schedule 1 of the POEO Act; and - Bonded (non-friable) asbestos, asbestos fibre and waste resulting from the removal of thermal or acoustic insulating materials or from processes involving asbestos material provided that such materials are delivered sealed in heavy duty polytarp or plastic.
+- Wastes, excluding putrescible wastes, that are assessed to be inert waste or solid waste following the assessment in accordance with the applicable Waste Classification Guidelines. - Waste as specified as inert waste or solid waste as defined in Schedule 1 of the POEO Act; and - Bonded (non-friable) asbestos, asbestos fibre and waste resulting from the removal of thermal or acoustic insulating materials or from processes involving asbestos material provided that such materials are delivered sealed in heavy duty polytarp or plastic.